nogibjj/IDS721_FInal_Team_Project_SP23_Du_Wang/README.md

 ## Pre-step Setup
-To set up the application on your local machine, follow these steps:
+To set up the application on your codespace, follow these steps:

-Clone the repository to your local machine using git clone https://github.com/your-repository.git.
+Clone the repository to your codespace using git clone https://github.com/your-repository.git.

 Create a virtual environment for the project using python -m venv venv.

 Activate the virtual environment using source venv/bin/activate on Linux or venv\Scripts\activate on Windows.

 Install the required dependencies using pip install -r requirements.txt.

 Set up the environment variables for the application by creating a .env file in the root directory of the project and adding the variables

 ## Steps